Xfers/xfers-merchant-guide/docs/channeling.md

 # CHANNELING
 Looking for a source of fund can be an obstacle for any company that wants to provide a financial service and meet the demands of its users.
 Banks on the other hand face the challenge of rising consumer acquisition cost and competition.
 Channeling helps to bridge this gap.

 In its essence Channeling is a form partnership made between an institutional lender, underwriter and a borrower.
-With Xfers channeling solution you will be able to provide financing to your users from our bank partner, as the source of fund, through our developer-friendly APIs.
+With our Channeling solution, you will be able to provide financing to your users with our partner bank as the source of funds, simply by implementing our developer-friendly APIs.
 Your platform will assess the creditworthiness of the borrower, originate and underwrite the loan.
 Our platform will support the loan request and disbursement to your users.

 ##  Managed Account